SAP/cf-html5-apps-repo-cli-plugin/README.md

 The following are supported:
   * `DEBUG=1` - enables trace logs with detailed information about currently running steps.
 If you want to see also the sensitive information in the trace logs (e.g. access tokens), use `DEBUG=2` instead.
+     To see the raw HTTP responses in trace logs, use `DEBUG=3`.
   * `HTML5_CACHE=1` - enables persisted cache.
 Disabled by default.
 Should be enabled only for sequential execution of the CF HTML5 Applications Repository CLI Plugin commands in the same context (org/space/user) during short period of time (less than 12 hours)